2026 Discover It Card Review: Discover It Benefits Make It a Winner

 Why I Chose the Discover It Card

 As you probably know if you’ve ever set out to find a new credit card there are tons of options, each with its own set of pros and cons.
-Admittedly my first line of thinking was to look at branded cards that would offer loyalty perks for various airlines or hotels.
+Admittedly, my first line of thinking was to look at branded cards that would offer loyalty perks for various airlines or hotels.
 However, while I’d like to do more travel, at the time it wasn’t clear that I’d use any one of these brand-specific cards enough to get any real rewards.
 So what did I go for instead?

 Before adding the It card to my wallet, my wife and I actually had been using a PNC card she’d been using for years.
 While it is a strong option overall, the credit card has one glaring downside: any category that wasn’t gas, entertainment, or dining earned only .25% cashback unless we spent more than $10,000.
 Because of this, finding a card that could fill that hole was a big priority.
 With that goal in mind, I was attracted to the Discover It card’s 1% back on everything.
 However, since 1% is pretty standard (and is half of what flat-rate cards such as the Citi Double Cash or Wells Fargo Active Cash earn), what really won me over were the bonus categories.

-• April-June 2023: Restaurants and Wholesale Clubs
+• April-June 2025: Grocery Stores and Wholesale Clubs

 For a short time during my search, I actually considered a card with an annual fee.
 In many cases, such as with the Disney Premier Visa (which I was drawn to given my affinity for that particular company), it seemed that paying these fees might be a good bet in the long run.
 But who wants to shell out upwards of $100 to perhaps only barely earn it back?

 That’s why I was delighted to discover (no pun intended) that the It card carried no annual fee.
-Additionally, unlike many other rewards cards, there wasn’t even a higher tier card to tempt you.
-Ultimately this gives me greater flexibility as I don’t feel obligated to use the card or risk wasting my fee.
+Additionally, unlike many other rewards cards, there wasn’t even a higher-tier card to tempt you.
+Ultimately, this gives me greater flexibility as I don’t feel obligated to use the card or risk wasting my fee.

 I will say that my feelings on annual fee cards and that Disney Visa card have both evolved — in opposite directions — but I still think that the no annual fee aspect of the It card is a selling point.